Pommers/IMBH/data/Fields HLGalaxies_filtered.csv.md

 ## Fields in datafile HLGalaxies_filtered.csv
 ### File source
+The HLGalaxies_filtered.csv file is created at the end of the Hyperleda_load.ipynb Jupyter notebook.
+It in cludes data extracted from the Hyperleda database based in the filtering criteria discussed in the text.
+Additional calculated fields are included to predominantly determine the total, visible and percentage count of the GCs hosted around the galaxies through the GCLF.

 ### Field description
 The columns in the HLGalaxies_filtered.csv file include all those in the HLG2.csv with additional calculated data.
 The summary fields with descriptions are as follows: